makinprinter/Hybrid_CNN_OCR_Model/README.md

 	          ||
 	          \/

-	  [Rules based Sorting model] # It chooses O in this is case.
+	  [Rules based Sorting model] # It chooses "O" in this is case.
 In addition, the full system connects to model_v_h, model_h_o and so on.
 	      /      |       \
 	 [model_v] [model_H] [model_O]# each model is a conventional neural network.
                          |
-		 image is a "Q"
+		 Image is a "Q"